Corneacare Logo

 Even though dry eye disease does not cause vision loss directly, it increases the risk for many vision-threatening complications.
 Taking care of your eyes at work, and starting dry eye treatments sooner rather than later is important to avoid long-term damage.

 There are various treatment options for dry eyes.
 These include over-the-counter (OTC) artificial tears, gels, or ointments, and eyelid hygiene, including warm compresses and eyelid wipes.
-Other OTC options include oral supplements (omega-3 fatty acids), humidifiers, and air purifiers.
+Other OTC options include oral supplements such as omega-3 fatty acids, humidifiers, and air purifiers.
 If the OTC options don’t work, prescriptions and procedures for dry eyes are also available.

 Rise eyelid wipes